dojo/widget-core/README.md

 ### Overview

-Dojo2 widgets is designed using key reactive architecture concepts.
+Dojo 2 widgets is designed using key reactive architecture concepts.
 These include unidirectional data flow, inversion of control and property passing.

 <!-- needs more details-->

 #### `v` & `w`

-`v` & `w` are abstractions used to express structures that will be reflected in DOM. `v` is used to create nodes that represent DOM tags for example `div`, `header` etc and allows Dojo 2 to manage lazy hyperscript creation and element caching. `w` is used to create Dojo or custom widget nodes enabling support for lazy widget instantiation, instance management and caching.
+`v` & `w` are abstractions used to express structures that will be reflected in DOM. `v` is used to create nodes that represent DOM tags, for example `div`, `header` etc. and allows Dojo 2 to manage lazy hyperscript creation and element caching. `w` is used to create Dojo or custom widget nodes enabling support for lazy widget instantiation, instance management and caching.

 ```ts
 import { v, w } from '@dojo/widgets/d';